 The new litter of Asian short-clawed otters, which currently weigh between 450g and 612g, is made up of two boys and three girls - all yet to be named by their keepers.
 It is the first litter for Annie and Wallace.

-Fiona Howe, assistant otter team manager, said:
+Fiona Howe, assistant otter team manager at the zoo, said:

 While otters might seem like born naturals in the water, even they need to be taught the basics in the early stages of their lives.

 Asian short-clawed otters are a highly social species and learning to swim is a real family effort.
 Mum Annie and dad Wallace have both been working together and, now that they are confident that each of the pups are ready to start swimming, they’ve been taking them by the scruffs of their necks and dropping them in at the deep end.
 All five of them are getting to grips with the water really, really quickly.

 Annie and Wallace are first time parents but they’re doing a fab job, sharing with the daily care of the pups, including grooming, babysitting and feeding.